310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 In fact, it’s <em>because</em> it’s intended for children that they can’t cut corners.
 It’s that sort of fighting spirit that drives them to perform at their best.

-So I think it’s perfectly fine for you to perform as hard as you possibly can, as a mascot character.
+So I think it’s perfectly fine for you to perform as hard as you possibly can, as a yuruchara.
 {% endbubble %}

 {% bubble Midori glare %}
-Um, mascots and sentai heroes are entirely different things, though…?
+Um, yurucharas and sentai heroes are entirely different things, though…?
 {% endbubble %}

 {% bubble Chiaki surprised0 %}